zeljkofilipin/filipin.eu/_posts/2014-11-21-coderetreat-zagreb-2014-reminder.md

 ---
 layout: post
-permalink: coderetreat-zagreb-reminder
+tags:   event coderetreat-zagreb
 title:  Coderetreat Zagreb Reminder
 ---
 # TLDR

 See you tomorrow at 9 am! :)